 The clinician will want to identify the most distressing memory and target that first, whether it’s an early childhood memory or a current trauma.
 EMDR works as sequential processing, so when the correct target is processed, subsequent stressors will also be addressed.

 The second phase is about client preparation (Shapiro, 2002; Shapiro, 2007; Parnell, 2013).
 Since EMDR is a type of trauma therapy, the therapeutic alliance between the clinician and client is crucial.
-This is the phase where the clinician will engage the client in the therapeutic process and establish a rapport.
+This is the phase when the clinician will engage the client in the therapeutic process and establish a rapport.

 During this phase, the therapist explains the EMDR process to the client and will teach techniques to close an incomplete session.

 The third phase is the assessment phase, when the therapist and client decide together which will be the first memory that is targeted (Shapiro, 2002; Shapiro, 2007; Parnell, 2013).
-This is often the most distressing memory but, during a discussion of the trauma, they may find that an earlier childhood memory is the root cause of the distress, in which case that memory would be targeted instead.
+This is often the most distressing memory but during a discussion of the trauma, they may find that an earlier childhood memory is the root cause of the distress, in which case that memory would be targeted instead.

-The fourth phase is the desensitization phase when the client is asked to pair the distressing memory with therapist directed bilateral stimulation (Shapiro, 2002; Shapiro, 2007; Parnell, 2013).
+The fourth phase is the desensitization phase, when the client is asked to pair the distressing memory with therapist-directed bilateral stimulation (Shapiro, 2002; Shapiro, 2007; Parnell, 2013).

-This is to change the traumatic event from a sensory experience to a purely factual experience so that the emotionality of the event is removed, and the client can remember the facts without feeling overwhelmed by their feelings.
+This is to change the traumatic event from a sensory experience to a purely factual experience so that the emotionality of the event is removed and the client can remember the facts without feeling overwhelmed by their feelings.

-Self-efficacy, sense of control, and empowerment are also addressed in this phase.
+Self-efficacy, a sense of control, and empowerment are also addressed in this phase.
 The therapist must make sure that the client stays within the locus of control while challenging their beliefs.

 This is when the safety protocols may come into play; if the client starts feeling distressed by their memories, they can “bring in” a wise person, spirit animal, or another avatar to help soothe them and help them safely navigate their memory.

-The sixth phase is the body scan when the client is asked to recall the original distressing image and to see if there is still any sensory memory associated with the image (Shapiro, 2002; Shapiro, 2007; Parnell, 2013).
+The sixth phase is the body scan, when the client is asked to recall the original distressing image and to see if there is still any sensory memory associated with the image (Shapiro, 2002; Shapiro, 2007; Parnell, 2013).